DTT2411/CI-Portfolio-Project-2/README.md

 #### 4. Game area
 The game area includes two elements.
 The first is the call to action, telling the user how to start a game.
 The second is a row of buttons corresponding to the different gestures that can be played by the user - this is indicated graphically with icons.
 Upon clicking one of the buttons, the game instance will run and the outcome will immediately be displayed in the Game Outcome Area described above.

+The design of the game area is responsive, with smaller buttons to fit across mobile screens expanding on larger screens to utilise space effectively.

 **Smaller screens (mobile, small tablet, up to 576px)** <br>
 ![Game Area Screenshot Mobile](assets/images/game-area-mobile.jpg) <br>